 Electrical appliances not included on this list are not allowed and may be confiscated and stored at the student’s expense.
 No appliances may have an exposed heating element.
 All appliances must be UL-approved.
 Candles and incense are not permitted due to the danger of open flame and unattended heat sources.
-Window air conditioners are permitted only for those students with approved medical reasons who have received written permission from the Health Center and the Associate Dean of Students.
+Window air conditioners are permitted only for those students with approved medical reasons who have received written permission from the Office of Accessibility and the Office of Residence Life.

 Apartment & Townhouse Assignments

 Security in the residence halls is monitored by both Public Safety officers and Residence Life staff.
 All residences are locked 24 hours a day.
 Each student has a cardkey (the student’s ID card) which unlocks his/her living area.
 To gain access to these residence halls, students must use their ID cards at the proximity readers located near the front door and one or two of the side doors.
 Students may get into their own building anytime using the cardkey system.
 Visiting students with a valid student ID can get into a building using the cardkey system until midnight.

 - Students living in the traditional residence halls are issued a key which opens their individual room door.

 - Students living in Lewis Quad will be issued a key that operates the outside suite entry door as well as the student’s assigned bedroom.

 - Students living in the Townhouses will be issued a key that operates the outside front and back entry for Townhouse Greens).

 - Students living in Waring Commons will be issued a key that operates the door to the student’s assigned apartment or suite and the student’s assigned bedroom door.
 The outside entry doors at Waring Commons can be accessed with the cardkey system or the key.